 How a Child Custody Lawyer Can Help You

 Your lawyer’s role is to act as your advocate.
 As your advocate, he or she explains the process of developing a parenting plan to you and helps you understand it in the context of your case.
 When developing a parenting plan, your lawyer may also negotiate with your spouse’s lawyer to reach an agreement.
 Your lawyer can also work with you to gather and use evidence to help you pursue your interests, like fighting a false accusation about your character or demonstrating your day-to-day role in your child’s life.

 Work with an Experienced Lake Forest Child Custody Lawyer

 When you are facing legal challenges related to your child custody order, be sure to face them with an experienced Lake Forest family lawyer by your side.
-Get started on your case with a member of our team at The Law Offices of Martin A. Delaney III, Ltd. today by scheduling your initial legal consultation with us.
+Get started on your case with a member of our team at The Andrea Heckman Law today by scheduling your initial legal consultation with us.
 Everything we discuss during your consultation will remain 100% confidential.